Top 10 Brian May Queen Songs

-'Tie Your Mother Down' was Queen's concert opener for years, thanks to May's electrifying introductory lick (which was written on Spanish guitar, if you can believe that).
+The halfway point on our list of the Top 10 Brian May Queen Songs, "Tie Your Mother Down" was their concert opener for years, thanks to May's electrifying introductory lick (which was written on Spanish guitar, if you can believe that).
 Maybe even more noteworthy, the song's laugh-out-loud lyrics take meddling relatives to task with ruthless hilarity, proving that May could be as mischievous as Freddie Mercury when the mood struck him.

 'Fat Bottomed Girls'

-Another blushing example of the guitarist's cheeky sense of humor (see No. 5 on our list of the Top 10 Brian May Queen Songs), 'Fat Bottomed Girls' features some searing guitar fireworks.
+Another blushing example of the guitarist's cheeky sense of humor (see No. 5 on our list of the Top 10 Brian May Queen Songs), "Fat Bottomed Girls" features some searing guitar fireworks.
 The song was a hit, even if it drew some criticism from women's-lib groups.
-The dropped D tuning gives 'Fat Bottom Girls' a somewhat menacing tone and undoubtedly influenced Spinal Tap's even more comical treatment of the same subject in 'Big Bottom.'
+The dropped D tuning gives "Fat Bottom Girls" a somewhat menacing tone and possibly influenced Spinal Tap's even more comical treatment of the same subject in "Big Bottom."

 ‘Now I’m Here’

-One of the most beloved May compositions, 'Now I'm Here' seamlessly contrasts quiet and loud passages to display Queen at their most explosive and dramatic.
+One of the most beloved May compositions, "Now I'm Here" seamlessly contrasts quiet and loud passages to display Queen at their most explosive and dramatic.
 Not bad for a song that May started putting together in the hospital while recovering from hepatitis.
-In concert, 'Now I'm Here' takes full advantage of Queen's clever light show while capturing the band at its absolute heaviest.
+In concert, "Now I'm Here" took full advantage of Queen's clever light show while capturing the band at its absolute heaviest.

 ‘We Will Rock You’